 Scientists are looking for new ways to treat advanced prostate cancer in clinical trials.
-These trials test new drugs to see if they are safe and if they work.
+These studies test new drugs to see if they're safe and if they work.

-They often are a way for people to try new medicine that isn't available to everyone.
-Your doctor can tell you if one of these trials might be a good fit for you, and how to find one.
+They're often a way to try new medicine that isn't available to everyone.
+Your doctor can tell you if one of these trials might be a good fit for you and how to find one.

 What You Should Know About Clinical Trials

-- You'll get detailed care and attention from the health care team responsible for the trial.
+- You'll get detailed care and attention from the health care team that manages the study.

-- Some clinical trials may also cover all or part of your medical costs during the trial.
+- Some clinical trials may also cover all or part of your medical costs while you take part.

-- When you take part in cancer research, the results could help other men with prostate cancerlive longer.
+- When you volunteer for cancer research, the results could help other men with prostate cancer live longer.

 The new treatment may not work as well as standard treatments.

-There's also a risk of side effects from the drug the trial is testing.
-You won't know ahead of time if those side effects may be worse than the side effects of your current treatment.
+There's also a risk of side effects from the drug the clinical trial is testing.
+You won't know ahead of time if those side effects are worse than those of your current treatment.